KosenWang/gfs-python/README.md

 `python ChunkServer.py 8083 peer3`

+`python ChunkServer.py 8084 peer4`

 Open another terminal and run client:

 `python Client.py`

 Then the log in each terminal will show detailed process of each operation.
+You can change the chunk size in Config.py.
+But make sure the number of chunk servers is >= (file_size//chunk_size + 1) + k + 1

 ## TODO
 1. heartbeat mechanism
-2. erasure coding backup algorithm
-3. two phase commit for consistency
+2. multithreading